tybenz/regift/README.md

     repo.commits "master", 30, 30, (err, commits) ->

-To get unlimited amount of commits:
+Or get an unlimited number of commits (there could be a lot):

     repo.commits "master", -1, (err, commits) ->

 ### `Repo#current_commit(callback)`
-Get current commit
+Get the current commit.

 The callback receives `(err, commit)`.